lagacy/TelecomManagerConsoleProj/README.md

     -See a list of the promotion.
     -Total ammount left
     -See the service aquired
-    -See the service that can be aquired
+    -See the service that can be offer
     -See the state of the service
     -Create a new service
     -deactivate service

-   *The skill that i need to worked on and to integrate in the project
+   *The skill that i need to worked on and integrate in the project
     -Some sorting algorithm.
     -IO management.
     -PDF Handling